Skip to content

 Many paid staff, however, actively volunteer in campaigns — by taking leave from politicians’ constituency offices or Ottawa offices, all of which have grown in size in recent years.
 Wilson refers to this exchange as “unspoken recompense for the privilege of keeping their jobs after the election.”
 When local campaigns have fewer community volunteers and a larger pool of assigned political staff is imported from outside the riding, attention to residents’ voices requires a more deliberate emphasis.

-It would take a selective reading the Inside the Local Campaign to conclude that the metaphorical pendulum has swung fully in favour of national campaign committees.
+It would take a selective reading of Inside the Local Campaign to conclude that the metaphorical pendulum has swung fully in favour of national campaign committees.
 Consider that much-discussed poorly planned NDP tour stop in Winnipeg, where the party leader Jagmeet Singh was publicly humiliated by First Nations chiefs pledging their support for a Liberal candidate.
 Or the Liberal oversight when headquarters mistakenly and repeatedly sent canvassers to empty vacation homes in Whistler, British Columbia.
 Such accounts demonstrate that there will always be a value in familiarity with local geography, politics, and culture.

 However, this book should leave no doubt in a reader’s mind that resources and focus have shifted gradually toward national operations, marketing, and strategy.
 For voters who are motivated by a preferred leader and partisan affiliation, having a common set of messages and campaign tactics simplifies the political process in many ways.
 At the same time, it’s worth remembering that meaningful engagement is fostered by a sense of being heard, being understood, and being able to contribute.